qqaadir/CarND-Vehicle-Detection/README.md

       - Run the Kalman filter measurement step for all tracked objects still in frame
     - If Track
       - Run Kalman filter prediction step for all tracked objects
 - My current implementation does not run in real time, nor does it take into account when tracked objects become occluded.
 Using the already implemented Kalman filter I could track objects through occlusions, but did not have time to implement it for this project.
 Using the camshift tracking algorithm would also help reduce the number of times I have to run the detection method and speed things up.
-But the detection step is still a major hurtle for running in real time.
+But the sliding window detection step is still a major hurtle for running in real time.

 Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.